-Table 3 shows the minimum number of valid blocks.
+Table 4: Valid Blocks shows the minimum number of valid blocks in each device.
 The values shown include both the Bad Blocks that are present when the device is shipped and the Bad Blocks that could develop later on.

 These blocks need to be managed using Bad Blocks Management, Block Replacement or Error Correction Codes (refer to Section 8: Software algorithms).